 Whitman College has excelled as a center for global relationships for more than a decade.
 The original Global Studies Initiative launched in 2008 with support from a Mellon Faculty Development Grant.
 Over the past 10 years, the initiative supported faculty development through an annual symposium, summer workshops and seminars.

-The initiative focused on faculty development as a mechanism for generating new team-taught courses that model the multi-dimensional, interdisciplinary approach central to global studies, for infusing global perspective into existing courses and for developing unique O'Donnell lectureships/workshops that bring professionals and scholars in the global arena to Whitman College and enrich both student and faculty experiences.
+The initiative focused on faculty development as a mechanism for generating new team-taught courses that model the multi-dimensional, interdisciplinary approach central to global studies, for infusing global perspective into existing courses and for developing unique O'Donnell lectureships/workshops.
+The initiative brings professionals and scholars in the global arena to Whitman College to enrich both student and faculty experiences.

 The Center for Global Studies centralizes that work and expands it to our entire campus community.

 November 2, 2018 • Whitman College students, faculty and community members participated in the 2018 Dio de los Muertos Festival in downtown Walla Walla.

 Award-Winning Journalist Discusses Climate Change and Border Issues Oct.
 18